-To avoid spending more time and resources than necessary, it can pay off to invest in a test automation platform, such as LEAPWORK.
+To avoid spending more time and resources than necessary, it can pay off to invest in a no-code test automation platform, such as LEAPWORK.

 At the same time, LEAPWORK provides you with all the important features of an automated regression testing tool listed above.